asyncopation/ttrss-theme-chalk/README.md

 ttrss-theme-chalk
 =================

-** Updates for v1.12 **
+** For Legacy Versions **

-TT-RSS changed a few things that broke this theme in recent versions (currently on v1.12.1).
-That's been corrected now along with a few minor changes to the theme.
-If you're still using ttrss version 1.8 you can checkout the tag "ttrss-v1.8".

-* Fixes broken icons
-* Brings back the sidebar collapse control
-* Removes the floating title
-* Changed styling for main toolbar above articles
-* Screenshot updated
+Sometimes the TT-RSS maintainer makes changes that break theme compatability.
+Use the following tags if you're still using an old version of ttrss.

+* ttrss version 1.8-1.11 use tag "ttrss-v1.8"
+* ttrss version 1.12-1.15.2 use tag "ttrss-v1.12"

 ---------------------